 At 7:45pm, on the last Sunday of February, Las Fallas festival is officially inaugurated.
 We went last night and stood in the rain with thousands of cheering, singing and shouting spectators.

-Above us, acrobots hung from giant balloons, and the Serranos Towers (location) were lit up with images and smoke.
+Above us, acrobats hung from giant balloons, and the Serranos Towers were lit up with images and smoke.
 La Fallera Mayor (festival queen) gave a little speech about something which we weren’t able to translate, and the crowd went even more nuts than before.

 Here’s a description of La Cridà from the official Fallas From Valencia website.